Search blog

 -

-As a noun, Start means "the beginning of something; an occasion when you are a competitor in a race or one of the team members that plays at the beginning of a game".
+As a noun, the definition of Start is: "the beginning of something; an occasion when you are a competitor in a race or one of the team members that plays at the beginning of a game".
 For example:

 -